C. R. Bard Foundation, Inc.

 - Name, address, history, and mission of the organization

 - Project name and purpose for which the grant is requested and the amount requested

 - A copy of the organization's IRS document indicating 501(c)3 status and confirmation that this status is still valid

 - A copy of the organization's operating budget and its most recent audited financial statement

 - A list of the organization's board of directors and trustees

-Selection Process - The Contributions Committee of the Foundation meets quarterly to review grant applications.
-Each request will be carefully reviewed for its compliance with the Bard charitable giving guidelines and for its overall alignment with our philanthropic focus.
+The Contributions Committee of the Foundation carefully reviews each application for its compliance with the Bard charitable giving guidelines and for its overall alignment with our philanthropic focus.
 If the request is within our guidelines and program priorities, and if funding is available, the organization may be asked to provide additional information.
 Site visits may also be encouraged and scheduled before grant awards are made.

 Manager, Community Affairs and Contributions